Mapping memory-biased dynamics with compact models reveals overlapping communities in large networks: Abstract

 \section{Abstract}

-Researchers use networks to model relational data from complex systems, and tools from network science to map them and understand their function.
-Flow communities capture the organization of various real-world systems such as social networks, protein-protein interactions, and species distributions, and are often overlapping.
-However, mapping overlapping flow-based communities requires higher-order data, which is not always available.
-To address this issue, we take inspiration from the representation-learning algorithm \textsl{node2vec}, and apply higher-order biased random walks on first-order networks to obtain higher-order data.
-But instead of explicitly simulating the walks, we model them with sparse memory networks and control the complexity of the higher-order model with an information-theoretic approach through a tunable information-loss parameter.
-Using the map equation framework, we partition the resulting higher-order networks into overlapping modules.
-We find that our method recovers planted overlapping partitions in synthetic benchmarks and identifies overlapping communities in real-world networks.
+Many real-world systems, from social networks to protein-protein interactions and species distributions, exhibit overlapping flow-based communities that reflect their functional organisation.
+However, reliably identifying such overlapping flow-based communities requires higher-order relational data, which are often unavailable.
+To address this challenge, we capitalise on the flow model underpinning the representation-learning algorithm \textsl{node2vec} and model higher-order flows through memory-biased random walks on first-order networks.
+Instead of simulating these walks, we model their higher-order dynamic constraints with compact models and control model complexity with an information-theoretic approach.
+Using the map equation framework, we identify overlapping modules in the resulting higher-order networks.
+Our compact-model approach proves robust across synthetic benchmark networks, reveals interpretable overlapping communities in empirical networks, and scales to large networks.